Undergraduate Course: Reading the Bible and Literature (BIST10038)

 |Not being delivered|

-* be able to reflect critically on the influence of the Bible in the field of English and Scottish Literature;
+- reflect critically on the influence of the Bible in the field of English, Scottish and American Literature.

 |Graduate Attributes and Skills